House Party: Tonight's the Night

 House Party: Tonight's the Night is a 2013 American direct-to-video comedy film.
-It is the fifth and final installment of the House Party franchise, and a direct continuation of the first three.
+It is the fifth installment of the House Party franchise, and a direct continuation of the first three films, ignoring the events of House Party 4: Down to the Last Minute (2001).
 It stars Tequan Richmond and Zac Goodspeed as two high school seniors who decide to throw a party while the parents are out of town.
 They are also seeking to get into the music industry.
 Rappers Kid 'n Play, who were the original stars of the first three films, make a special appearance in the film.
 The film is directed by Darin Scott.

 Plot

 Chris and his best friend Dylan are high school seniors.
 After they engage in a rap battle at school, Chris sees Autumn Rose, the girl he's had a crush on since 2nd grade, get into an argument with her boyfriend Quentin.
 Autumn then consoles fellow student Precocious, a plus-sized girl Quentin insulted during his argument with Autumn.
 Chris approaches Autumn and gives her a compliment.
 When Chris gets home, his father gives him a new red 1985 Chevrolet Camaro as a gift for him to go to college.
 His parents received news over the phone that a relative passed away.
 So they leave Chris alone in the house for a few days to attend the funeral.
 Dylan aspires to get into the music industry, but Chris plans to go to college instead.
 Dylan and Chris drive around, and Dylan receives a call from a record executive.
 Dylan suggests Chris to hold a party for the kids at his house.
 Dylan spreads the news via social media that the party will happen at Chris's house; much to Chris's charging.
-Across the street from Chris is his neighbor Victoria, who flirted with Chris before school started, and she plans to attend the party and have sex with him.
+Across the street from Chris is his neighbor Victoria, a middle aged woman who plans to attend the party and have sex with him.

 The party is in progress, and gets out of control as more kids attends.
 Dylan receives another call from the record label, and informs Chris that the record executive will attend their party; though neither of them have any idea what the person looks like.
 Autumn arrives with her friend Morgan.
-While Morgan socializes with Dylan, Autumn share drinks and conversations with Chris.
-Quentin intervenes and takes Autumn away.
+While Morgan socializes with Dylan, Autumn share drinks and conversations with Chris right before Quentin intervenes and takes Autumn away.
 Victoria arrives at the party with her friend Tracey, and tries to seduce Chris.
 A man in a suit also arrives and states he is here on business.
 Chris goes to the closet to find wire cutters when the DJ's turntable shorts out.
 But Victoria corners him, and attempts to have sex with Chris as Autumn catches them together.
 Chris tries to explain to Autumn that he wasn't trying anything with Victoria.
 Chris then returns downstairs to rap with Dylan, and to impress the man in the suit.